openchlai/voice_recognition/app/README.md

 Every audio in the `source` directory needs to have a corresponding `reference` transcription which will be usd to compare with actual transcription.
 Save this reference on a text file named after the audio file name.
 For example, a file named `my classic audio.mp3` should have a corresponding `reference` text file save as `my classic audio.txt`

 ## 5. Master Audio Data
 After completing sorting above media, the data for processed and sorted audio files will be stored in a `master.json` file found within the base of `media` directory.
+Below is a quick guide on the `key-values` of `master.json`

+1. `parent` is the original filename as **SHA256** encrypted
+2. `models` consists of nested dictionary of actual runtime transcription per model used.
+3. `reference` refers to the human-made transcription of test audios

+This `dict` will form the foundation of data captured to track progress across the test exercise, with more nested `key-value` pairs added.

+## 6. Visualization of Progress
+A separate `python-streamlit` web app will be made available for this purpose